port-labs/port-docs/docs/tutorials/search-in-port.md

 ```

 :::info entity page and search

-The output received from the `relatedTo` operator without any other rule added to the search, is the same output you will receive when viewing the [entity page](../platform-overview/port-components/page.md#entity-page) of the entity you specified in the `value` field
+The output received from the `relatedTo` operator without any other rule added to the search, is the same output you will receive when viewing the [Entity page](../platform-overview/port-components/page.md#entity-page) of the Entity you specified in the `value` field
 :::

 ### `dependedOn` operator

-The following rule will return all entities that depend on the specified entity in the query.
+The following rule will return all Entities that depend on the specified Entity in the query.

-For example, if we have the **required** relation `deployment -> microservice`, then the deployment entities depend on the microservice entities, and a `dependedOn` rule specifying a `microservice` entity will return all `deployments` of that microservice (because those `deployments` depend on the `microservice`).
+For example, if we have the **required** Relation `deployment -> microservice`, then the deployment Entities depend on the microservice Entities, and a `dependedOn` rule specifying a `microservice` Entity will return all `deployments` of that microservice (because those `deployments` depend on the `microservice`).

 ```json showLineNumbers
 {